Planar Length-Constrained Minimum Spanning Trees: Introduction

 \subsubsection{Algorithm Intuition}

 We begin with an overview of our algorithm.

 \paragraph{Algorithm High-Level.} At a very high-level, the idea of our algorithm is to reduce solving our instance of planar length-constrained MST to a collection of instances of (non-planar) length-constrained Steiner tree at a cost of $1+\eps$ in length slack and an additive cost of $O(\log n)\cdot \OPT$ where $\OPT$ is the weight of the optimal length-constrained MST.
-These instances of length-constrained Steiner tree will be such that: \begin{itemize} \item For each considered instance of length-constrained Steiner tree, the optimal length-constrained MST of the original graph (appropriately restricted to the instance) is feasible. \item No edge of the optimal solution appears in more than $O(\log n)$ of the instances of length-constrained Steiner tree. \item Each considered instance of length-constrained Steiner consists of at most $O(\log n)$ terminals. \end{itemize} The utility of the last fact is that the aforementioned $O\left(n^{\eps}\right)$-approximation of \cite{charikar1999approximation} for length-constrained MST also solves length-constrained Steiner tree with a $O\left(t^{\eps}\right)$-approximation where $t$ is the number of terminals.
-Thus, if we apply the algorithm of \cite{charikar1999approximation} to each of our instances of length-constrained Steiner tree, its guarantees along with the above gives us a $O\left(\log ^{1+\eps} n \right)$-approximation.
+These instances of length-constrained Steiner tree will be such that: \begin{itemize} \item For each considered instance of length-constrained Steiner tree, the optimal length-constrained MST of the original graph (appropriately restricted to the instance) is feasible. \item No edge of the optimal solution appears in more than $O(\log n)$ of the instances of length-constrained Steiner tree. \item Each considered instance of length-constrained Steiner consists of at most $O(\log n)$ terminals. \end{itemize} The utility of the last fact is that the aforementioned $O\left(n^{\eps}\right)$-approximation of \cite{charikar1999approximation} for length-constrained MST also gives an $O\left(t^{\eps}\right)$-approximation for length-constrained Steiner tree where $t$ is the number of terminals.
+Thus, if we apply the algorithm of \cite{charikar1999approximation} to our instances of length-constrained Steiner tree, its guarantees along with the above gives an $O\left(\log ^{1+\eps} n \right)$-approximation.
 Of course, the real challenge here is to construct a collection of instances satisfying the above.